weapons-and-armor

 Melee Specialization: The Yataghan Sword

 No weapon is more synonymous with the Janissaries than the yataghan.
 This distinctive sword featured a uniquely shaped blade that was straight near the hilt but curved sharply in the last third of its length towards the tip.
 It had no guard and a pommel that often flared out into two large "ears" designed to prevent the hand from slipping onto the blade during a thrust.
 The yataghan was a purely cutting and thrusting weapon, optimized for close-quarters infantry combat.
 Its design allowed for powerful slashing cuts from a compact, easily drawn form.
-The hilts were often crafted from horn, silver, bone, or ivory, and the blades were made of high-quality steel.
+The hilts were often crafted from horn, silver, bone, or ivory, and the blades were made of high-quality steel, often with a distinct "watered" pattern.
 Every Janissary carried one, and it served as both a practical tool and a powerful status symbol of his elite standing.
+The yataghan remained in use even after the Janissary corps was disbanded, continuing as a sidearm for Ottoman officers through the 19th century.

 Axes, Spears, and Daggers

-In addition to the yataghan, a Janissary's personal arsenal included other melee weapons.
+In addition to the yataghan, a Janissary’s personal arsenal included other melee weapons.
 The balta (battle axe) was a common secondary weapon, used for breaching gates, chopping wood, and as a fearsome close-combat weapon.
 Elite units carried spears and halberds for formation fighting and protecting the standards.
+The teber was a type of Ottoman halberd with a heavy axe blade and a pointed spike.
 Daggers, such as the kama and the distinctive hançer, were carried at the belt for emergencies.
-The brass kepçe (ladle) was also part of a Janissary's standard kit, symbolizing the central role of the soup kitchen and the kazan (cauldron) in regimental life.
+The brass kepçe (ladle) was also part of a Janissary’s standard kit, symbolizing the central role of the soup kitchen and the kazan (cauldron) in regimental life.
 Overturning the soup kettle was the ultimate act of mutiny.

 Logistics and Production: The Cebeci and Imperial Arsenals